UdayBhaskarDEV/MySettings/README.md

 # MySettings
-Hello there! these are my settngs of my VS Code setup
+Hello there! these are my settings of my VS Code setup

 <h1>Wallpaper</h1>